yashsahugtx/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationEndpoint.md

 ## Managing Trusted Application Endpoint With PowerShell

+> [!NOTE]
->Note: For assigning a PSTN phone number to a Trusted Endpoint, you will need to follow the steps below acquire a service number that will be assigned to Trusted Application Endpoint. **Assigning a phone number is optional.
+> For assigning a PSTN phone number to a Trusted Endpoint, you will need to follow the steps below acquire a service number that will be assigned to Trusted Application Endpoint. **Assigning a phone number is optional.
 If assigning a phone number to your endpoint, acquiring a service number should be completed before running the Powershell cmdlets.
 See details below**.

  1. Follow the documentation to connect to the [Skype for Business PowerShell cmdlets](https://technet.microsoft.com/en-us/library/dn362831.aspx)
  The following cmdlets can be used to setup trusted application endpoints: